Feature Image Vector Source: Freepik

-For example, among the other marketing stunts Southwest does, the pilot takes selfies, before takeoffs, with passengers.
+For example, among the other airline marketing stunts Southwest does, the pilot takes selfies, before takeoffs, with passengers.
 To see images, follow him on @captainselfie1 on Instagram.
 Millennials use this social media platform to convey visual stories.
 In fact, as you saw in the video Norwegian Airlines posted emoji URL on this website to engage its market.

 As an airline, you can too share in-flight photographs on social sites such as Snapchat and Pinterest.
 This is a great way to gather passenger testimonials, showing existing customers they matter and attracting potential travelers.

 In-flight entertainment is a requirement, obviously.
 Airlines already offer a set of videos and music to choose from, although it is not live streaming.
 Pre-loaded television programs and movies are overrated.

 Think different like Apple.
 Catch up with the latest tech trends to deliver awesomeness.
 Many travel companies are tapping into Virtual Reality to awe-inspire flyers.

 Millennials are foodies!
 They’re adventurous enough to try new things and ideas related to food.
 You should also note that Generation Y is leaned towards local experiences.
 It would be a smart idea to provide a sneak peak to them of the place they are traveling.
 For example, if the flight were heading towards China then Dim-Sum would be a nice item on the menu, and present it with chopsticks.